 The cover of the trip plan usually has important details such as: group name and dates, staff team contacts, key emergency numbers, and other resources.

 Write out your procedure for communications and evacuations.
 For example, with Boreal River we classify and communicate about incidents with three phrases:

 An emergency situation is one that is life or limb threatening and time sensitive.
 We would request outside help from emergency services such as the police, ambulance, or army.

 A minor situation is usually an evacuation of a person off of the trip which requires non-emergent support and transport.

 Everything's ok is used when no immediate help is required from resources outside of the expedition.
 There might have been an incident that needs to be communicated about, a request for resources later, an update, etc.

 We like these terms because they sound distinct from one another.
-We wouldn't want confusion about the severity of the situation when calling out from a poor setellite connection; or a case of 'broken telephone' as the message is passed from one person to another.
+We wouldn't want confusion about the severity of the situation when calling out from a poor satellite connection; or a case of 'broken telephone' as the message is passed from one person to another.

 Other organizations use different terms such as Red Situation and Green Situation.

-Regardless, on your Safety Plan, write out your procedure for each level of incident:
+Regardless of what terms you use, in your Safety Plan, write out your procedure for each level of incident: